Implementation of Oblivious Transfer over Binary-Input AWGN Channels by Polar Codes: Main results

 i.e., the unchosen key $K_{\bar B}$ is $\varepsilon$-close to uniform and (approximately) independent of $E_{\mathrm{pre}}$.

-Note that in \eqref{eq:LHL-pre-TV} we do not consider ciphertexts $C_0,C_1$ as the side information when invoking the \gls{lhl}, even though they are public information.
-The validity of considering only $\Pi_{\mathrm{sel}},\, S$ instead of $\Pi_{\mathrm{pub}}$ is proved in the following lemma.
+Note that in \eqref{eq:LHL-pre-TV} we do not consider ciphertexts $C_0,C_1$ as side information when invoking the \gls{lhl}, even though they are public information.
+The reason is that the ciphertexts are formed as $C_b=M_b\oplus K_b$ and thus are deterministic functions of the messages and keys.
+If we include $C_0,C_1$ directly in the \gls{lhl} side information, we would introduce a dependence on the very key we aim to prove uniform.
+Instead, we first establish \eqref{eq:LHL-pre-TV} for the pre-transfer view $E_{\mathrm{pre}}$, and then use a separate one-time-pad step to extend this bound to the full public information including ciphertexts, which is exactly what \gls{sfa} requires.
+The validity of considering only $\Pi_{\mathrm{sel}}\mbox{ and }\,S$ instead of $\Pi_{\mathrm{pub}}$ is proved in the following lemma.